ankandrew/fast-plate-ocr/README.md

     img_height: 70
     # Image width which is fed to the model.
     img_width: 140
+   # Keep the aspect ratio of the input image.
+    keep_aspect_ratio: false
+    # Interpolation method used for resizing the input image.
+    interpolation: linear
+    # Input image color mode.
+Use 'grayscale' for single-channel input or 'rgb' for 3-channel input.
+    image_color_mode: grayscale
     ```
 2. A labeled dataset,
    see [arg_plate_dataset.zip](https://github.com/ankandrew/fast-plate-ocr/releases/download/arg-plates/arg_plate_dataset.zip)